fishjam-dev/fake_turn/README.md

 Forked from https://github.com/processone/stun.

-TURN serving as an endpoint to Membrane SFU.
+TURN serving as an endpoint to Membrane RTC Engine.
 See https://blog.swmansion.com/how-we-made-membrane-sfu-less-ice-y-34ac8ce8d97c for more information.

 This fork is maintained by [Software Mansion](https://swmansion.com/?utm_source=git&utm_medium=readme&utm_campaign=membrane)